rizalierodel-sudo/CCM101-rrodel/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-provider-comparison.md

 ### 2. Which cloud platform would you recommend for an organization that primarily uses Microsoft products?
 Why?

 I would recommend Microsoft Azure because it works well with other Microsoft products and services.
-It can easily integrate with tools like Microsoft 365, Active Directory, and Visual Studio, which can make it easier for organizations already using Microsoft.s.
+It can easily integrate with tools like Microsoft 365, Active Directory, and Visual Studio, which can make it easier for organizations already using Microsoft products.

 ### 3. Which platform is widely recognized for Artificial Intelligence (AI), Machine Learning (ML), and Kubernetes services?